Correlations of multiplicative functions in function fields: Introduction and Results

-where $A(G_0)$ is a residue class modulo $t^{N-H+1}$ determined by $G_0$, and $f^{\ast}$ is a kind of dual to $f$ under the correspondence\footnote{Strictly speaking, one needs to restrict to $G$ with $G(0) = 1$ for this to work.}, see Subsection \ref{sec_involution} for further details (as well as \cite[Section 5]{kea_rud} for a nice exposition of this idea).
+where $A(G_0)$ is a residue class modulo $t^{N-H+1}$ determined by $G_0$, and $f^{\ast}$ is a kind of dual to $f$ under the correspondence\footnote{Strictly speaking, one needs to restrict to $G$ with $G(0) = 1$ for this to work.}, see Subsection~\ref{sec_involution} for further details (as well as~\cite[Section 5]{kea_rud} for a nice exposition of this idea).
+For example, this allows us to gain some insight, in the case that $q$ is even in Theorem~\ref{thm_mr_real}, about the nature of the main term in the variance.

 For proving our two-point Elliott result, we in fact need a generalized version of our Matom\"aki--Radziwi\l{}\l{} theorem in function fields, where we twist the multiplicative function by an additive character, thus looking at the short exponential sum